nbaglivo/observability_talk/PITCHME.md

 @title[bug]

 A bug is nothing but an unexpected behaviour of one’s code that happened over time under a certain condition or group of conditions.

-At the end, **our goal is to find ways to detect anomalies or unexpected behaviour on our code over time.**
+You can predict that a determined bug will happen.

 ---

-@title[fool]

-### Testing

-Some current testing methodologies help to improve quality and most of them are good to create software but are not great for ensuring quality over time.
+@title[testing]

+### Sure, we do have testing but...

-One can spend a lot of human-work implementing test cases for all of that, but at what cost?
+One can spend a lot of human-work implementing test cases **trying** to cover all the possible scenarios **that you can think of**.

+But at what cost?
 Both creating and running those will impact directly on the time to market.

+---

+@title[testing2]

 Besides, browsers change, device change, servers change… there is just too much that can change.

 ---